jacques-navarro/git-commands/README.md

 `-a` skips staging area and commits any tracked files that have been modified
 `--ammend` undoes last commit and returns to staging

-`git rm` remove files that are currently been track
+`git rm <file name>` remove files from working tree and index
+`--cached` remove file from index only

 `git mv <original file> <renamed file>` move/rename a file or rename